(Updated December 11, 2017)

 A native of North Babylon, N.Y., Wilcox played in 100 career games on the hardwood for the Fighting Irish and was a member of Notre Dame’s 1978 club that faced Duke in the NCAA Final Four in St. Louis, Mo.
 He helped the Irish to a four-year ledger of 92-26 with four NCAA Tournament berths.
 Wilcox went on to earn a juris doctor degree from the Brooklyn Law School in 1988 and is a member of the New York State Bar Association.

-Stan is married to the former Ramona Harrell and has three daughters: Yasmeen, Nadia, and Soraya (who is married to Adam Kent and has a daughter, Cora).
+Stan is married to the former Ramona Harrell and has three daughters: Yasmeen, Nadia, and Soraya (who is married to Adam Kent) and two granddaughters, Cora and Kira.
 Ramona has three sons: James, Brian, and Charles.